The Bird That Drinks Blood: Further development

-The series features a fable within the story world, often called the “The Four Brother Birds.”
+The series features a fable within the story world, often called “The Four Brother Birds.”
 According to this tale told by the Kitalger Hunters, four brother birds each drink something different—blood, tears, poison, or water—which inspired speculation that Lee might complete a four-part series corresponding to each bird.
 However, Lee has publicly stated he has no current plans for additional sequels, saying, "I don't know anything for now.
 I have no plans."
 In a 2008 interview, when asked whether he intended to continue The Bird series, Lee replied with a laugh: "there are lots of rumors[...]
 About this "Bird" series too.
 I never declared that I would write a series, but before I knew it, apparently the new quartet or new saga has become my life's ambition.
 Well.
 If a story that I want to type comes up I will type it, if not I won't.
 I don't have any grand plan like 'I will type this before I die!'"